chsasank/chsasank.github.io/_posts/classic_papers/2020-11-12-protocol-for-packet-network-inter-communication.md

 elaborate host protocol transformations.

-It is thus apparent that the interface between networks: must play a central role in the development of any network interconnection strategy.
+It is thus apparent that the interface between networks must play a central role in the development of any network interconnection strategy.
 We give a special name to this interface that performs these functions and call it a *Gateway*.